fivetran/hybrid_deployment/README.md

 > Note: Hybrid Deployment Kubernetes support is in **Private Preview**.

-Please review the requirements and detailed setup guide as outlined in the [online documentation](https://fivetran.com/docs/core-concepts/architecture/hybrid-deployment/setup-guide-kubernetes)
+Review the requirements and detailed setup guide as outlined in the [online documentation](https://fivetran.com/docs/core-concepts/architecture/hybrid-deployment/setup-guide-kubernetes)

 Requirements:
 * A Kubernetes environment (1.29 or above)